Mrole789/G2_QuickStock/README.md

 Quick Start
 1. Download the repo
-   · Click the green "Code" button
+   · Click the "Code" button
    · Select "Download ZIP"
    · Extract the ZIP file to your preferred location
 2. Run the application